saursin/riscv-atom/docs/pages/user-manual/convelf.rst

 *********
 ConvELF
 *********
-ConvELF is a flexible tool written in python to convert ELF executable files to verilog friendly
+ConvELF is a flexible tool written in python to convert ELF executable files to Verilog friendly
 $readmemh/$readmemb compatible files.
 ConvELF is basically a target-configurable tool which can be configured by specifying a memory map. `convelf.py` can be either imported into user programs as a module or user may directly use it as a script.